 It’s an easy solution, likely you are going to be bathing your baby anyway so its very quick to add this into your bath time routine.

-Baking soda may be a better alternative for babies with sensitive skin, because unlike other creams or ointments with unknown ingredients or additives, this solution only has one ingredient!
+Baking soda may be a better alternative for babies with sensitive skin, because, unlike other creams or ointments with unknown ingredients or additives, this solution only has one ingredient!

 Sometimes babies will have a diaper rash while teething, and this can be a soothing solution for them.

-Steps for Making A Baking Soda Bath For Diaper Rash
+How To Do A Baking Soda Bath For Diaper Rash

 I do have a couple of tips and tricks that will make giving them a bath easier if your baby hates bath time.